 vBoxxCloud is one example.
 A cloud solution that offers more than just encryption.
 It also provides businesses with a solution that is simple to deploy and easy to use for non-technical users.
 More importantly, it provides security mechanisms, that fall in line with the GDPR data guidelines.
 Enforced password updates, encrypted connections, organizational hierarchy and two-step authentication will help you manage sensitive data according to GDPR standards.

 By easily enforcing security policies, while ensuring that your connection is encrypted, vBoxxCloud will help keep productivity high when handling data.
-Larger teams with high staff turnover could be problem when handling data in the cloud.
+Larger teams with high staff turnover could be a problem when handling data in the cloud.
 Our cloud solution gives you a centrally-managed admin interface, where you can keep track of how the data is being handled.

 Find out more about secure file sharing for business.

 Will the GDPR be good for my business?

 GDPR has the potential to bring positive changes to businesses. vBoxx is already compliant with many of the GDPR regulations, however, you will still have to evaluate how your business processes personal data.
 This could include redesigning systems that process personal data and adapt new organizational and technical measures (for example encryption).